-- (29) Candidates should dedicate an average of about 40 hours a week to their course if full time and 20 hours a week if part time. - (30) Candidates must seek approval from the Dean of Graduate Studies to be employed or to study another course or unit. - (31) Full-time candidates may be employed up to a maximum of 15 hours per week and part-time candidates up to 30 hours per week.
-However, it is preferred that full-time and part-time candidates be employed no more than five hours and 20 hours per week respectively. - (32) International candidates must confirm their eligibility to work under the conditions of their immigration visa with the Australian Government, Department of Home Affairs.
+(31) Candidates should dedicate an average of about 40 hours a week to their course if full time and 20 hours a week if part time.

+- (32) Candidates must seek approval from the Dean of Graduate Studies to study another course or unit. - (33) Full-time candidates may be employed up to a maximum of 20 hours per week.
+Both full-time and part-time candidates must ensure that their work commitments do not interfere with satisfactory study progress and their ability to finish degree requirements within the specified time frame. - (34) International candidates must confirm their eligibility to work under the conditions of their visa with the Australian Government, Department of Home Affairs.